zilexa/Flexget-instructions/README.md

 In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often:

 _TVshows:_
-- Cleanup (purge) your Trakt account by removing fully watched series that have ended (or are cancelled).
 - Gets the series titles you follow on Trakt.
 - Finds the next episode you need based on your Watched Status in Trakt.
 - Looks for these series on your own drive.